Lestat de Lioncourt

-Lestat de Lioncourt ([lɛstat də ljɔ̃kuʁ]) is a fictional character appearing in several novels by Anne Rice, including The Vampire Lestat (1985).
-He is a vampire and an antihero in the majority of The Vampire Chronicles.
+Lestat de Lioncourt ([lɛstat də ljɔ̃kuʁ]) is a fictional character from Anne Rice's The Vampire Chronicles novel series.
+Born in the mid 1700s, Lestat is an immortal vampire and the antihero of the franchise.

 Publication history

 Lestat is introduced in Rice's 1976 novel Interview with the Vampire, the first book of what would become The Vampire Chronicles.
 His full backstory is explored in The Vampire Lestat (1985), which follows Lestat's exploits from his youth in the Auvergne region of France to his early years as a vampire fledgling.
 Lestat is the lead character in most novels in the main series, including The Queen of the Damned (1988), The Tale of the Body Thief (1992), Memnoch the Devil (1995), and Blood Canticle (2003).
 Rice later revisited the Lestat-centric series, starting with Prince Lestat (2014), followed by Prince Lestat and the Realms of Atlantis (2016) and Blood Communion: A Tale of Prince Lestat (2018).